 Breath-taking fall colors…front porch pumpkins…scarecrows…fireplaces crackling…piles of leaves…the first frost…the first snowflakes…enticing fragrances of homemade foods coming from the kitchen.
 All heart-warming indicators that the season of Thanksgiving, the time when we pause to give thanks for our many blessings and freedoms, has arrived.
-Unfortunately, many of us think of the Thanksgiving and Christmas holiday season as being anything but a time to concentrate on health.
+Unfortunately, often we think of the Thanksgiving and Christmas holiday season as being anything but a time to concentrate on health.
 Did you know that a healthy Thanksgiving is absolutely doable without giving up most of those tasty dishes you love?
-I’m happy to say that it is and best of all, most of you family and guests will never know your recipes are now much more healthy.
+I’m happy to say that it is and best of all, most of your family and guests will never know your new healthy Thanksgiving recipes now contain healthy ingredients.

 Below are 15 of my best suggestions for enjoying a healthy Thanksgiving season.
 By the way, don’t feel like you must implement all of these suggestions.
-Try doing a few this year and then next year you can add more.
-Make incorporating these healthy thanksgiving ideas fun and, for goodness sake, don’t allow stress to rule.
+Try doing a few suggestions this year and then next year you can add more.
+Try to make incorporating these healthy thanksgiving ideas fun and, for goodness sake, don’t allow stress to rule.

 15 Suggestions For a Healthy Thanksgiving Season

 1) Purchase a locally grown, free-range, pasture-raised turkey.